Your browser is no longer supported

 In VIC 184H we ask essential and thought-provoking questions about how History is written.
 What is History anyway?
 We consider your perspective as a historian of your own story, of that of your family, your community, your responsibility to citizenship.
 What will you include in your history?
 What will you omit?
 What will you change?
 How will you deal with your biases?
 What is the truth of history in an era of post-truth?

 This course will make you feel confident about doing research in places where first year students don't venture traditionally: archives, rare book libraries, the wider community.
-You’ll learn how to work with and document primary sources (and perhaps you’ll solve a mystery or even be able to correct an error that previous historical reports have repeated– both of these have happened in VIC184H).
+You’ll learn how to work with and document primary sources (and perhaps you’ll solve a mystery or even be able to correct an error that previous history books and articles have repeated– both of these have happened in VIC184H).

 Prerequisite: Admission to Vic One